Semi-Tensor-Product Based Convolutional Neural Networks

 \subsection{Proportional STP-CP}

-It was mentioned in \cite{wan24} that ``Assume the size of a dog is the same as the training dogs, CNN can recognize it well.
+As mentioned in \cite{wan24}, ``Assume the size of a dog is the same as the training dogs, CNN can recognize it well.
 But if the dog image is considerably enlarged, CNN may fail to recognize it."
-This problem may be overcome by STP-CP.
-Because STP-CP does not require the kernel size being equal to the size of receptive fields.
-By properly setting the size of receptive fields the STP-CNN, called the proportional STP-CNN, can recognize a dog with various sizes.
-The following example shows the proportional STP-CP for dis-matching sizes.
+Conventional CNNs often struggle with large-scale variations: a model trained on objects of one size may fail when objects are significantly larger or smaller.
+STP-CP addresses this by allowing receptive fields whose sizes do not match the kernel size exactly.
+By setting receptive field sizes appropriately, a proportional STP-CNN can recognize objects across scales.
+The following example illustrates proportional STP-CP for mismatched image sizes.

-\begin{exa} Consider Figure \ref{Figsc.3.3}, which is assumed to be an enlarged image.
-We assume the receptive field size is $3\times 3$ and the step length is $2$.
-In this Figure the diagonal receptive fields are depicted by blue rectangles.
+\begin{exa} Consider the enlarged image shown in Fig. \ref{Figsc.3.3}.
+Use a receptive field of size $3\times 3$ and a step length of $2$; diagonal receptive fields are highlighted in blue.

-Assume the kernel$K$ is the same as in Figure \ref{Figsc.2.1}.
-The vector form of all receptive fields are as follows.
+With the same kernel $K$ as in Fig. \ref{Figsc.2.1}, the vector forms of all receptive fields are